AnkeDoesCoding/HENSDK/CODINGGUIDELINES.md

 ### Preprocessor Directives

-All preprocessor directives need to be indented to match the surrounding code:
+All preprocessor directives must be indented to match the surrounding code:

 ```cpp
 namespace hen::platform